 • immunological blood test.

-In the results of the CBC of patients with glomerulonephritis, there are signs of acute inflammation - leukocytosis and accelerated ESR.
+The results of the CBC of patients with glomerulonephritis show signs of acute inflammation - leukocytosis and accelerated ESR.
 Also noteworthy are the manifestations of anemia - a decrease in the level of red blood cells (erythrocytes) and hemoglobin.

 Biochemistry is accompanied by hypoproteinemia (a decrease in the level of total protein and albumin against the background of an increase in globulins).
 With the development of renal failure, the level of urea and creatinine progressively increases.